slatedocs/slate/source/index.html.md

   -H "x-api-key: API_KEY"
 ```

-> When the URL is successfully submitted for processing, the following response is returned
+> When the URL is successfully submitted for processing, the following response is returned.

 ```json
 STATUS: 202